horsefacts/floor-sweep-frame/README.md

 # floor-sweep-frame

-A Farcaster frames example app, using transaction actions.
+A Farcaster frames example app using transaction actions.